guilhermecortes/football/README.md

 docker-compose scale web=3
 ```
 Wait a few seconds and you will have 3 servers up and running on
 your console.

-You could also check the `http://localhost:1936/`.
+The requests are being distributed by the three configured servers.
+You can see the servers running by accessing: `http://localhost:1936/`
+(login: admin / password: admin) under the section `http-backend`.

 ## Tests